Dr. Shirley's History Pages

 AD 376

-Barbarian invasions - Emperor Valens gives permission to the Visigoths to cross the Danube and settle within the Empire
+Barbarian invasions - Emperor Valens gave permission to the Visigoths to cross the Danube and settle within the Empire

 AD 378